Mackinaw City, Michigan

 The Mackinaw City Public Library is located at 528 W. Central Avenue and is open Mon, Tues, Thurs. & Fri from 11:00 a.m. to 5:00 p.m. and Wed. from 1:00 p.m. to 9:00 p.m.
 In addition to the large adult and children’s book collection, the library features 135 magazine and newspaper subscriptions, books on tape and video rentals, a children’s summer reading program, and a special Michigan history room.

-Located in the main residential area, Old School Park offers a gazebo and extensive outdoor playgrounds to entertain, challenge and amuse children of all ages.
+Located in the main residential area of Mackinaw City, Old School Park offers a gazebo and extensive outdoor playgrounds to entertain, challenge and amuse children of all ages.

 The Headlands boasts 600 acres of land containing Lake Michigan shoreline and trails.
-Once a private retreat, it is now a County Park where residents and visitors alike can hike, bike and walk in a quiet and scenic forest setting.
+Once a private retreat, it is now a County Park and International Dark Sky Park where residents and visitors alike can hike, bike and walk in a quiet and scenic forest setting.
 The Headlands is located approximately 3 miles west of Mackinaw following Central Avenue.

 Catch some sun and enjoy a swim at Mackinaw’s Municipal Bathing Beach.
 Located approximately four miles west of Mackinaw City, it’s known as “First Beach” and is a great place to enjoy a sunny day on a quiet sugar-sand beach or a beautiful sunset on Lake Michigan.